 All drivers in North Dakota must carry proof of insurance coverage.
 Driving without liability insurance is a class B misdemeanor and is punishable by a mandatory fine of at least $150.
 Additionally, if you are involved in any accident, the state will assess 14 points against your drivers license, resulting in a suspension of your license.

-North Dakota Auto Insurance Quotes
+Cheapest Auto Insurance Quotes in North Dakota

 Auto Insurance Fraud in North Dakota